DPDK/dpdk/doc/guides/prog_guide/packet_classif_access_ctrl.rst

 .. note::

-    For more details about the Access Control API, please refer to the *Intel® DPDK API Reference*.
+    For more details about the Access Control API, please refer to the *DPDK API Reference*.

 The following example demonstrates IPv4, 5-tuple classification for rules defined above with multiple categories in more detail.